ThomasLeMagoariec/go-todo-cli/README.md

 ## What I would change

-If i were to rewrite this or update it, I would put all the function that handle the CSV file in a seperate module.
+If i were to rewrite this or update it, I would put all the function that handle the CSV file in a seperate module to improve code readability.
 I would also change my way of updating and removing entries as rewriting the entire file is over the top and unecessary.